phryszlo/scrabble/README.md

 ### other successes/challenges overcome

-The worst/most frustrating period of the development was figuring out how to determine the adjacency of tiles on the board, in particular the adjacency of tiles to the crosswords, that is, to words already laid out which touch the newly laid word and form either new words from part or all of the perpendicular letters.
+The worst/most frustrating period of the development was figuring out how to determine the adjacency of tiles on the board, in particular the adjacency of tiles to the crosswords, that is, to words already laid out which touch the newly laid word and form new words from or merely use a letter from the perpendicular words.
 Also just accounting for gaps, but that's a bit easier.

 And you have to check it in all four directions.